 Kentucky’s Southern Shorelines

-One of the state’s most popular sporting and family vacation destinations with over 1,200 miles of shoreline, it’s hard to pass up Lake Cumberland.
-Home to Kentucky’s Only One Houseboating Capital, a houseboat rental makes for the most memorable family fun adventure on the water.
+One of the state’s most popular sporting and family vacation destinations with over 1,200 miles of shoreline and lake beaches, it’s hard to pass up Lake Cumberland.
+Home to Kentucky’s Only One Houseboating Capital, a houseboat rental makes for the most memorable family fun adventures on the water.
 Swimming, skiing, fishing, sunbathing and snoozing with a large portion of Southern hospitality are abundantly available in the family-friendly Southern Shorelines region.
 Ready to dive in?

 DAY 1 and 2 of your Family Fun Adventure